abushaah/CanadianBanksFXRates/README.md

 2. Ensure Node.js and Docker Desktop are installed on your machine
 3. In the terminal, run the command `docker-compose up --build`

+### Notes
-Note: autorefresh is enabled for this app for code changes
+Auto-refresh is enabled for this app for code changes If auto-refresh is taxing on CPU, adjust backend/package.json/scripts to the following:
+- Frontend: `"start": "react-scripts start"`
+- Backend: `"dev": "nodemon index.js"`